lapiks/verdi/README.md

 # verdi
-A simple game engine aiming old school 90's graphics.
+A simple to use game engine aiming old school 90's graphics.